Sherlock1836/Java-Snake/README.md

   * Use the arrow keys to direct the snake.
   * Space bar pauses game and restarts the game when you die.
 * For an experience most like that of the cool math games version, play v1.2 (shown below)
+- In the messin-with-bot branch there's a working bot that plays the game.
+It uses breadth first search (implemented by me).
+It's not very good at staying alive but it is great at getting fruit.
+If you run it in an IDE with a terminal it prints a path reconstruction for each fruit search.

 ![snekv1_2](https://github.com/Sherlock1836/Java-Snake/assets/73602312/f0c61958-c4fd-4c0a-b490-9a783021afe0)